Thomas Yale (chancellor): Career

 Thomas Yale graduated B.A. at Cambridge University in 1542–3, and was elected a Fellow, member of the governing body of Queen's College of the University of Cambridge about 1544.
 He commenced M.A. in 1546, and filled the office of Bursar to his college from 1549 to 1551.
-He was one of the Proctors of the University for the year commencing Michaelmas 1552, but resigned before the expiration of his term of office.
+He was one of the Proctors of the university for the year commencing Michaelmas 1552, but resigned before the expiration of his term of office.
 In 1554 he was appointed Commissary of the Diocese of Ely under Chancellor John Fuller, and in 1555 he was Keeper of the Spiritualities of the Diocese of Bangor during the vacancy after the death of Arthur Bulkeley, Bishop of Bangor.
-In that year he subscribed the Roman Catholic articles imposed upon all graduates of the University.
+In that year he subscribed the Roman Catholic articles imposed upon all graduates of the university.

-During the reign of Queen Mary I, in November 1556, his name occurs in the commission for the suppression of heresy within the Diocese of Ely, and he assisted in the search for heretical books during the visitation of the University by Cardinal Pole's delegates.
-In January 1556–7 he was among those empowered by the Senate to reform the composition for the election of Proctors and to revise the University statutes.
-He was created Doctor of Laws in 1557, and admitted an advocate of the Court of Arches on 26 April 1559.
-In the same year, he and four other leading civilians, subscribed an opinion that the commission issued by Queen Elizabeth Tudor, for the consecration of Matthew Parker, as the new Head of the Anglican Church, was legally valid.
+During the reign of Mary Tudor, in November 1556, his name occurs in the commission for the suppression of heresy within the Diocese of Ely, and he assisted in the search for heretical books during the visitation of the university by Cardinal Pole's delegates.
+In January 1556–7 he was among those empowered by the Senate to reform the composition for the election of Proctors and to revise the university statutes.
+He was created Doctor of Laws in 1557, and admitted an advocate of the Court of Arches on April 26, 1559.
+In the same year, he and four other leading civilians, subscribed an opinion that the commission issued by Queen Elizabeth Tudor, for the consecration of Lord Archbishop Matthew Parker, as her first head of the Anglican Church, was legally valid.
 The civilians were Lord Chancellor Robert Weston, Vice-Chancellor Henry Harvey, Bishop Nicholas Bullingham, and Master Edward Leeds.